uviclibraries/rstudio/basics-interface.md

   ```

 - You then edit `rectangle1.length` to `15` and `rectangle1.width`
   to `8`, but you don’t run each line as you edit it.
+Your code editor will look like this:

   ``` r
   rectangle1.length <- 15 # Line 1